murymi/murymi.github.io/x86_boot.md

 qemu-system-i386 -cdrom os.iso
 ```

-This script prepares the necessary files for GRUB, including a configuration file (`grub.cfg`) and the compiled binary (`a.out`).
-The `grub-mkrescue` command creates a bootable ISO file (`os.iso`), which can be tested using QEMU (`qemu-system-i386`).
+This script builds the ISO and prepares it for GRUB to load.
+Then, it fires up QEMU, so you can see the **sweet 'H'** on the screen, proving that all your work wasn't in vain.

 ### Running the Program

-Finally, to run the bootable ISO image in QEMU:
+To run it, just use:

 ```bash
 qemu-system-i386 -cdrom os.iso
 ```

-This will launch the program in an emulated x86 environment, and you should see the letter 'H' displayed on the screen, proving that the program has successfully booted and is running.

-Thanks for wasting your time.
+Boom!
+The program boots, and you’ve got that **'H' flashing on the screen like a freaking banner**.

+---

+So there you go, that’s how you take a bare-metal C program, make GRUB bow down to it, and boot it up on your own terms.
+It's like being the king of your own little kingdom inside the computer, and nothing can stop you now.